Updated July 2017

 Genomics and Epigenomic mechanisms of Gene regulation, the role of transcription factors and chromatin structure in global gene expression, development, and differentiation.
+We are particularly interested in the role of 3D genome organization in gene regulation and integration of sequencing and imaging approaches.

 The Galaxy project, which builds software and infrastructure to make computational biology accessible to experimentalists.
 Research foci include both the development of analysis and data management tools, and the development of novel user interfaces and interactive visualizations for analyzing large-scale data.